Are you ready to take back control of your health?

 I’ve always been good about eating breakfast.
 It’s not a meal that I usually skip.
 In fact, I’m often pretty hungry in the morning!
 But it’s time to balance my breakfast a little better and include more protein that will keep me fuller longer.

 To start out I’ll commit to exercising 10 minutes a day, 6 days a week.
 Now, I know this is far under the recommended amount.
 But you have to start somewhere and some is better than none – especially with a newborn in the house!

 It may seem like a lot, but keep in mind that these are things I’m going to be working on implementing throughout an entire year.
-I honestly don’t expect to make a whole lot of progress in the first month or two with a newborn in the house.
-But with one baby step at a time, I’m determined to make 2017 our healthiest year yet!
+With one baby step at a time, I’m determined to make 2017 our healthiest year yet!